 With Yahoo!
-Messenger’s PC-to-PC feature, you can place an Internet call from your PC to another Messenger user’s PC anywhere in the world, and at no cost.
-It’s all part of the package, so all you have to do is click a button and start talking.
-You’ll need a headset or a microphone and speakers to use this feature.
-To ensure that they are set up properly, read through the setup task in the Introducing Messenger’s Voice and Video Features tutorial.
+Messenger’s calling features, you can place an Internet call from your PC to another PC, to a traditional phone, or to a mobile phone anywhere in the world.
+The PC-to-PC feature is packaged with Messenger and is free for both you and the person you call.
+The Phone Out feature, which allows you to call another phone, is a premium service that requires a prepaid Yahoo!
+Voice account (see the Signing Up for Yahoo!
+Voice tutorial).
+You’ll need a headset or a microphone and speakers to use these features.
+To ensure that they are set up properly, read through the setup task in the Introducing Yahoo!
+Messenger’s Call Features tutorial.

 Tip: You can’t place PC-to-PC calls to contacts outside the Yahoo! network, such as your Windows Live™ Messenger contacts and your Pingbox™ visitors.

-Important: Emergency calling services, such as 000, are not available through PC-to-PC calling.
-Inform others who use this product that they must dial emergency numbers through traditional phone lines or mobiles.
+Important: Emergency 911 calling services are not available through Messenger’s call features.
+Inform others who use this product that they must dial 911 through traditional phone lines or mobiles.

-Begin a PC-to-PC call in one of the following ways:
+Begin a call in one of the following ways:

 If your contact answers your call, carry on a conversation just as if you’re both on the phone.